VictorGoic0/Ashley-Portfolio/memory-bank/activeContext.md

 - ✅ All thumbnails generated and in place
 - ✅ Content populated (4 featured, 12 carousel items)
 - ✅ Header image active
-- ⏳ Project data structure not yet defined
+- ✅ Project data structure defined (`projects.js`)
-- ⏳ Dynamic content loading not yet implemented
-- ⏳ Project detail pages not yet functional
+- ✅ All 17 project detail pages generated and functional
+- ✅ Videos converted to browser-compatible MP4 format
+- ✅ PDF and video display working in project pages

 ## Considerations
-- Need to determine project data structure (JSON file vs. JavaScript object)
-- Need to map existing assets to project entries with descriptions
-- Need to handle PDF display in project detail pages (embed vs. download link)
+- Videos now use MP4 format for universal browser support
+- PDF viewer uses iframe with fallback download link
-- Need to add project descriptions for each work item
+- All project descriptions are placeholder text (can be customized)
+- Video players use native HTML5 controls
+- Consider adding custom video player controls for branding
-- Consider lazy loading for better performance
+- Consider optimizing video file sizes for web delivery